To this day, only one NCAA Division I football program has ever received the death penalty.

 "You know, Skip, it's just the damnedest thing with high school kids.
 You never know what they're going to decide."

-We don’t know which schools still pay players, but it most certainly still happens.
-The thing is, it’s incredibly hard to track.
-We may never know exactly what Dickerson was offered by SMU or why he had a sudden change of heart, but we know he wasn’t the last to receive gifts or money.
+We don't know which schools still pay players, but it most certainly still happens if you believe reports.
+The thing is, it's incredibly hard to track.
+We may never know exactly what Dickerson was offered by SMU or why he had a sudden change of heart, but we know he wasn't the last to receive gifts or money.
+Considering today's age where NIL deals are all the rage, Dickerson probably wishes he played now.

-SMU, meanwhile, still hasn’t recovered from the penalties.
+SMU, meanwhile, still hasn't recovered from the penalties.
 The Mustangs have had decent seasons over the last decade.
-They went to two bowl games in 2009 and 2010, after which they requested to join the Big 12 but were denied.
+They've been to four bowl games, including in 2012, 2017, 2019 and 2021.
+They requested to join the Big 12 but were denied.

 He also left his alma mater behind him as it crumbled.